Understanding GitHub Actions Vulnerabilities¶

 inputs:

-description: 'Branch to deploy'
+description: 'Pull request number to deploy'

 required: true